False gharial: Distribution and habitat

-False gharials are native to Peninsular Malaysia, Sarawak, and Indonesia (Sumatra, and Borneo), but were extirpated in Singapore, Vietnam, and Thailand.
-It is unclear if they remain in Java.
-Apart from rivers, they inhabit swamps and lakes.
-The species is almost entirely found today in peat swamps and lowland swamp forests.
-In the 1990s, information and sightings were available from 39 localities in 10 different river drainages, along with the remote river systems of Borneo.
+The false gharial is native to Peninsular Malaysia and the islands of Borneo and Sumatra; it is locally extinct in Java and Thailand.

+It inhabits peat swamps and lowland swamp forests.

 Prior to the 1950s, Tomistoma occurred in freshwater ecosystems along the entire length of Sumatra east of the Barisan Mountains.
 The current distribution in eastern Sumatra has been reduced by 30-40% due to hunting, logging, fires, and agriculture.

+The population has been estimated to comprise less than 2,500 mature individuals as of 2010.

 Ecology and behaviour

 Diet

 Until recently, very little was known about the diet or behaviour of the false gharial in the wild.
 Details are slowly being revealed.
 In the past, the false gharial was thought to have a diet of only fish and very small vertebrates, but more recent evidence indicates that it has a generalist diet despite its narrow snout.
 In addition to fish and smaller aquatic animals, mature adults prey on larger vertebrates, including proboscis monkeys, long-tailed macaques, deer, water birds, and reptiles.
 There is an eyewitness account of a false gharial attacking a cow in East Kalimantan.

 The false gharial may be considered an ecological equivalent to Neotropical crocodiles such as the Orinoco and American crocodiles, which both have slender snouts but a broad diet.